 Environmental Protection Agency (EPA).

-The Environmental Protection Agency has submitted an information collection request (ICR), Mobile Air Conditioner Retrofitting Program (EPA ICR No. 1774.06, OMB Control No. 2060-0450), to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act (44 U.S.C.
-3501 et seq.).
-This is a proposed extension of the ICR, which is currently approved through October 31, 2013.
-Public comments were previously requested via the Federal Register (78 FR 37220) on June 20, 2013 during a 60-day comment period.
+The Environmental Protection Agency (EPA) has submitted an information collection request (ICR), Mobile Air Conditioner Retrofitting Program (EPA ICR No. 1774.07, OMB Control No. 2060-0350) to the Office of Management and Budget (OMB) for review and approval in accordance with the Paperwork Reduction Act.
+This is a proposed extension of the ICR, which is currently approved through July 31, 2018.
+Public comments were previously requested via the Federal Register on April 27, 2018 during a 60-day comment period.
 This notice allows for an additional 30 days for public comments.
 A fuller description of the ICR is given below, including its estimated burden and cost to the public.
-An Agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.
+An agency may not conduct or sponsor and a person is not required to respond to a collection of information unless it displays a currently valid OMB control number.

-Submit your comments, referencing Docket ID No. EPA-HQ-OAR-2013-0402, online using www.regulations.gov (our preferred method), by email to email@example.com, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave., NW., Washington, DC 20460, and (2) OMB via email to firstname.lastname@example.org.
+Submit your comments, referencing Docket ID No. EPA-HQ-OAR-2018-0220, online using www.regulations.gov (our preferred method), by email to firstname.lastname@example.org, or by mail to: EPA Docket Center, Environmental Protection Agency, Mail Code 28221T, 1200 Pennsylvania Ave.
+NW, Washington, DC 20460, and (2) OMB via email to email@example.com.
 Address comments to OMB Desk Officer for EPA.

 EPA's policy is that all comments received will be included in the public docket without change including any personal information provided, unless the comment includes profanity, threats, information claimed to be Confidential Business Information (CBI) or other information whose disclosure is restricted by statute.